Skip to main content

 Available Fields (left column)

-• The handshake icon symbolizes a custom field that is shown on both the member record and event registration.
-If a purchaser selects someone's existing record during event registration, the values in these fields from their member record will populate into their event registration.
-The values are editable for the event registration, but they do not update the member record.
-Changes to the member record field need to be made directly in the member profile.
+• The handshake icon indicates a field shown on both the member record and event registration.
+If a purchaser selects an existing record, values from the member record will pre-populate – but edits made during registration do not update the member record.

-If you don't see a custom field in the available list, double-check that the custom field is set to show for Events.
+If a custom field isn't showing in the available list, confirm it's set to display for Events.
+Learn more: Adding Custom Fields to Your Event Tickets

-• AE Tip™: When you're setting up custom fields for event registration, consider checking the box for Attendee List as well.
-This will show the field on an event's attendee list view.
+πŸ’‘ Tip: When setting up custom fields for event registration, consider also checking the Attendee List box – this will display the field on the event's attendee list view.

 Did this answer your question?